jrnd-io/jr-website/content/docs/Kafka/schema_registry.md

  - `payment_credit_card.avsc`, field `card_number`

-If you need to add additional PII fileds, you should update `avsc` files in `pkg/types` folder and recompile JR.
+If you need additional PII fields or additonal templates with PII, you should update `avsc` files in `pkg/types` folder and then recompile JR.